Positive Energy Fund

 Dr. Rene Munoz, Director of Sponsored Programs and Research Administration

-Dr. Beth Powers-Costello, Assistant Professor - Early, Middle and Exceptional Education
+Dr. Beth Powers-Costello, Associate Professor - Early, Middle and Exceptional Education

 Dr. Karen Rice, Department Chair, School of Social Work